PTUA logo

 The following calculation shows that any part of the Melbourne urban area is capable of supporting a 10-minute bus service for 18 hours a day if just 20 per cent of people make just one return trip each by public transport per day.
 It shows that under this assumption, any such bus route will cover its costs, even on the urban fringe; if we are prepared to accept a small public subsidy, an even greater level of service can be provided.
 In established suburbs with higher populations, a higher level of service is justified in any case.

-To recoup $45 an hour therefore requires 30 boardings by full-fare passengers per hour, or 540 over the course of an 18-hour day.
+To recoup $75 an hour therefore requires 30 boardings by full-fare passengers per hour, or 540 over the course of an 18-hour day.
 The number of buses required to operate a 10-minute service over a route of length L is equal to the time taken to cover distance 2L, divided by 10 minutes.
 With an average bus speed of 20kph (inferred from current bus timetables), a bus can travel 3.3km in 10 minutes, so the number of buses required is N = L / 1.67 when L is expressed in kilometres.
-Accordingly the number of boardings per day required to break even is 540 x N = 324 x L - that is, 324 per kilometre.
+Accordingly the number of boardings per day required to break even is 540 x N = 324 x L – that is, 324 per kilometre.

 Define the catchment area for the route as the strip extending 400m on either side, and suppose that in that catchment area 20% of people make on average one return journey by public transport per day (for two boardings).
 Suppose 50% of those are full-fare passengers, with the remainder counting half the value.
 Then each route kilometre provides 80 hectares (0.8 square km) of catchment and 0.3P boardings, where P is the population of the catchment area.
 For 324 boardings, P must be at least 1080, and so the population density must be at least 1080 / 80 = 13.5 per hectare.

-Now consider a putative bus route passing exclusively through pale grey regions of 8.5 per hectare and dark grey regions of 20 per hectare.
+Now consider a putative bus route in 2001 passing exclusively through pale grey regions of 8.5 per hectare and dark grey regions of 20 per hectare.
 In order to get a mean density of 13.5 per hectare or more, the route can have up to 56 per cent of its length bordered by pale grey regions, and still get full cost recovery.
-With the exception of the Mornington Peninsula and the Dandenongs, there are very few putative bus routes on the Social Atlas map bordered with pale grey regions for more than half their length.
-Whether the route is in Craigieburn, Montrose or Werribee - or indeed in St Kilda - there would appear to be sufficient population along the route to make it viable.
+With the exception of the Mornington Peninsula and the Dandenongs, there were very few putative bus routes on the 2001 Social Atlas map bordered with pale grey regions for more than half their length.
+Whether the route is in Craigieburn, Montrose or Werribee – or indeed in St Kilda – there would appear to be sufficient population along the route to make it viable.

 This basic observation lies at the root of road lobby calculations (like those by Alan Moran above) purporting to show that viable public transport requires the kind of enormous population densities seen only in crowded cities like New York, Paris or Singapore.
 Basically, if you assume that drastic improvements in service frequency (from typically 40-60 minutes at present to 10 minutes in our scenario) don't induce more people to use the service, it's not surprising the improvement turns out hard to justify!